gofynd/fdk-client-swift/documentation/platform/CART.md

 #### getPromotionById
-Get promotion details by ID.
+Get with single promotion details or promotion list